Why Our Students Chose Community College

 With a 17:1 student-to-faculty rate, MCC and ECC provide students the chance to not just be a number in a lecture hall.
 Make connections with your instructors and feel comfortable asking questions and visiting your instructors during their office hours.
 The connections you make will help you during your time at a community college and also when you have moved on to your next step in life.

 MCC student Diana Guzman has appreciated the smaller feel of a community college and enjoys interacting with MCC faculty and staff.
 MCC Business Faculty and Hashem Hashemi-Toroghi, MCC Economics Faculty are two of her most influential instructors during her time at MCC.

 “They have both always pushed me to my limit.
 The way they teach is by showing real-world applications.
 We have to use it in business as well as outside of that.
 When I am struggling, they are willing to help.
 I want to learn everything that I can from them and everything that I will have to use one day or another.”

 Play On, Player

 “I chose to start playing at the community college level to give myself one to two more years to develop my skills and gain more experience as an athlete.”

-A high percentage of students at MCC and ECC makes this their first stop for academic as well as athletic careers.
-Starting at a community college can give you time to increase your skills, exposure to competition at the college level as well as the added benefit of the experience and skills the coaches in college can provide to you.
+A high percentage of students at MCC and ECC make this their first stop for academic as well as athletic careers.
+Starting at a community college can give you time to increase your skills, and exposure to competition at the college level as well as the added benefit of the experience and skills the coaches in college can provide to you.
 ECC baseball player Zeb Wede is taking advantage of his time at a community college.

 “I think that playing at the community college level gives me more time to get looks from bigger schools because we try and play the best competition here at Ellsworth.”